 Here are five ways to think about crafting an effective college list:

 Think about wants and needs.
 Every student is unique, and has different wants and needs.
 Some may be seeking a specific academic course of study, and others might want a community campus feel.
-We’ve worked with students who have specific learning differences and needed to make sure accommodations were available on campus, and others who wanted to be able to play intramural sports.
+We’ve worked with students who have specific learning differences and wanted to make sure certain accommodations were readily available on campus, and others who wanted to be able to play intramural sports.
 A little self-reflection can create clarity – creating a list of the ideal qualities in a college experience doesn’t mean any one college will have everything, but it will help students from getting too bogged down or overwhelmed.
+Tip: remember that regardless of wants and needs, nearly all students will have multiple places where they will thrive!

 Read and use available resources.
-A large part of what makes Green Ivy’s college counseling program different is our unique understanding of schools across the country, which gives students and parents an insider’s view of colleges.
-There are a lot of great resources available online, and we recommend the Fiske Guide to Colleges.
-It has great descriptions of each campus, and then provides key data points (percent accepted, tests required, admissions information) as well as “overlap” schools – eg. if you like Syracuse, you might like these campuses as well.
+A large part of what makes Green Ivy’s college counseling program different is our unique approach to organizing the entire process, including researching available options.
+There are a lot of great resources available, and we recommend the Fiske Guide to Colleges.
+It has great descriptions of each campus, and then provides key data points for them (percent accepted, strongest academic programs, admissions information) as well as “overlap” schools – eg. If you like Syracuse, you might like these campuses as well.

 Use campus visits wisely.
-Many times students will tell me that they don’t like taking tours, but official campus tours can be a great way to get a sense of the campus.
-When visiting schools, I recommend taking photos of all the schools and spending 10 minutes after every visit writing down any thoughts or opinions in a notebook (otherwise, all the schools tend to blend together).
+Students will say that they don’t like taking tours, but official campus tours can be a great way to get a sense of the campus.
+When visiting schools, we recommend taking photos of all the schools and spending 10 minutes after every visit writing down any thoughts or opinions in a notebook (otherwise, all the schools tend to blend together).
 Also, here are three great questions to ask on every visit to a random student that you meet in the Student Center.
 If no student is friendly enough to answer these questions, there’s a problem!):

 Be idealistic and realistic.
-While it would be incredibly wonderful and ideal for every school to have a thoroughly holistic process, the truth is that grades and scores do have a role in the application process.
-(Side note: there are an increasing number of schools that are test optional, and you can find a list of those schools here).
-We’ve had students attend some wonderful schools that are test optional, including Bowdoin, Bates, Colby, Pitzer and Whitman.
+While it would be incredibly wonderful and ideal for every school to have a thoroughly holistic process, the truth is that grades and test scores can have a role in the application process.
+(Side note: there are many schools that are test optional, and you can find a list of those schools here).
+We’ve had students attend some wonderful schools that are test optional or even test free, including Bowdoin, Bates, Colby, Pitzer and Whitman.

 Our goal has always been to look at the college advising and application process as a way to help students become self-aware and reflective of their strengths, values, and abilities.
-We know that there are an abundance of choices, and strive to show students what it can and should be: an exciting chance for introspection, growth and personal discovery.
+We know that choices are abundant, and strive to show students it can and should be an exciting chance for introspection, growth, and personal discovery.

 More information on our academic advising and college counseling services and packages can be found here.